Skip to Content

 Warming up and stretching before riding is crucial for preventing injuries and ensuring a more enjoyable experience.
 Here are some simple exercises to help riders prepare:

-- Jumping jacks: Perform 10-15 jumping jacks to increase your heart rate and warm your muscles.
+1. Jumping jacks: Perform 10-15 jumping jacks to increase your heart rate and warm your muscles.

-- Leg swings: Stand next to a fence or wall for balance, and swing each leg forward and backward 10 times to loosen up your hips and legs.
+2. Leg swings: Stand next to a fence or wall for balance, and swing each leg forward and backward 10 times to loosen up your hips and legs.

-- Arm circles: Extend your arms out to the sides, and make small circles with them to warm up your shoulders and arms.
+3. Arm circles: Extend your arms out to the sides, and make small circles with them to warm up your shoulders and arms.

-- Stretching: Gently stretch your legs, back, and arms, holding each stretch for about 20-30 seconds.
+4. Stretching: Gently stretch your legs, back, and arms, holding each stretch for about 20-30 seconds.
 This will help improve your flexibility and prevent muscle strains during your ride.

-Basic Riding Position and Balance
+Basic Polo Riding Position and Balance

-How polo players control their horses.
+How polo players control their horses

 Maintaining balance while in motion

-Adjusting your position for different speeds and maneuvers
+Adjusting your position for speed

 Holding the Reins and Mallet

-The correct way to grip and swing your polo mallet
+Gripping and swinging your polo mallet

 As you become more experienced, you’ll develop a natural feel for managing the reins and mallet simultaneously, allowing you to effectively control your horse while executing various shots during a polo match.

-Essential Riding Skills
+Essential Polo Riding Skills

-- Look in the direction you want to go.
+1. Look where you want to go.

 Basic Polo Shots